-That’s a simple enough question: The same ones we’ve been taking since the outbreak began.
+But as we've said since the beginning: Addiction doesn't stop, and neither do we.
 While many non-essential businesses were forced to shutter because of the coronavirus, Cornerstone of Recovery wasn’t one of them.

 “Cornerstone’s services and general operation are considered ‘essential’ under the state’s guidelines and under the guidelines put forth by the federal government under the Family First Act,” says Cornerstone Clinical Director Dr. Scott Anderson.
 “We fall under the exemption as health care providers.
 This is consistent with the licensure of most of our professional staff, who are considered health care providers and whose activities are licensed by health-related boards.
 It is also consistent with our facility license as a substance abuse treatment facility.